 Modern and Contemporary Art

 Nathanael is a PhD candidate working with Professor Lisa Saltzman.
 His dissertation considers representation of sport in contemporary art.
 Other interests include the histories of newer media (photography, television, digital) and 20th-century American art.
 Nathanael received his B.F.A. in Graphic Design from Bowling Green State University in 2002; he received his M.A. in Art History from the University of Georgia in 2009.
 He has presented papers at the Philadelphia Museum of Art and SECAC and continues to balance his academic work with freelance design projects.

 Late Antique and Byzantine Art

-Nava is a second-year student studying Byzantine art with Professor Alicia Walker.
+Nava studies Byzantine art with Professor Alicia Walker.
 She received a BA from the Macaulay Honors College at Queens College, CUNY and an MA from The Courtauld Institute of Art.
-She looks forward to acting as a special collections research assistant in the coming year.
+Her research focuses on medieval manuscripts with an emphasis on materiality and with particular interests in interactions of text and image, in visual narrative, and in theories, representations, and rituals of gift-giving.

 Prints and Printmaking

 Mechella Ignace Yezernitskaya

-Mechella is a first-year student in the History of Art.
-She received her B.A. in Art History from Fordham University in 2012.
-During her tenure at Fordham, Mechella conducted research on Kazimir Malevich in Kiev, Ukraine on the Stark Travel Prize and co-organized Arctic Subtext at Fordham’s Center Gallery, exhibiting photographic work of artist and environmental activist Subhankar Banerjee.
-Her research interests include the Russian and Soviet avant-gardes, the histories of photography and film, museum studies, contemporary art, and environmental art.
+Mechella is an M.A. candidate working with Professor Tim Harte on the Russian and Soviet avant-gardes.
+Her additional research interests are in the fields of museum and exhibition studies, photography, and film.
+Mechella earned her B.A. in Art History from Fordham University in 2012.
+During her tenure at Fordham, Mechella conducted research on Kazimir Malevich in Kiev, Ukraine on the Stark Travel Prize and co-organized Arctic Subtext, an exhibition of photographs by artist and environmental activist Subhankar Banerjee.
+Mechella was the Thomas Walther Research Collection intern in the Photography and Conservation departments at the Museum of Modern Art in the summer of 2014.